About BalletPrep

 • Dancers from other styles who want to learn classical ballet from the roots

-The method is built on clarity, technique, and intelligent sequencing — giving adults access to the structure normally available only within elite institutions.
+The method is built on clarity, technique, and intelligent sequencing, giving students access to the structure normally available only within elite institutions.

 Ballet is one of the most technically demanding art forms in the world.